Updated May 2026

 5 East Terrace, Whitby YO21 3HB

-This elegant period townhouse on Whitby’s West Cliff is a must for Classic Literature fans.
-The once favourite haunt of Lewis Carroll faces the Abbey ruins which inspired Bram Stoker’s ‘Dracula’ and its interiors have been designed for romance, escapism and fantasy.
-If you’re looking for unusual places to stay in Yorkshire which will wow you with the decor, then La Rosa is definitely for you.
-Each of La Rosa’s themed rooms is incredibly unique and furnished with carefully sourced antiques.
-We particularly like ‘Caravan’ which pays homage to Romany Gypsies.
-The hotel is just 10 minute walk away from Whitby’s main attractions.
+This elegant period townhouse on Whitby’s West Cliff is a must for lovers of classic literature and gothic romance.
+Once a favourite haunt of Lewis Carroll, it faces the Abbey ruins that inspired Bram Stoker’s Dracula, and its interiors have been designed for escapism and fantasy in every possible way.
+If you’re looking for unusual places to stay in Yorkshire that will genuinely stop you in your tracks, La Rosa is it.
+Each of the hotel’s themed rooms is individually furnished with carefully sourced antiques and vintage treasures.
+We’re particularly taken with Caravan, which pays homage to Romany Gypsy culture, and the top-floor Crow’s Nest which boasts spectacular harbour views.

 Grays Court Hotel, York